Te Papa confirmed that Lion & Tusk was awarded money through the Helping Hands Grant in April 2021

-A controversial museum in Tauranga accused of commemorating "white supremacy" received funding from Te Papa Tongarewa National Museum in April 2021.
+A controversial museum in Tauranga accused of commemorating "white supremacy" received funding from Te Papa Tongarewa National Museum.

 The Lion & Tusk Museum was established in 2018 by the Rhodesian Services Association, who are devoted to commemorating the military history of Rhodesia (now known as Zimbabwe and Zambia).